LemillionX/blindtest/README.md

 # Blind Test mini-app
-This project was made for fun and also as an opportunity to learn how to use ``Flask``.
+This project was made for fun and also as an opportunity to learn how to use <a href="https://flask.palletsprojects.com/en/2.3.x/"> Flask </a>.

 ## In-Game
 ### Launching